dynarithmic/twain_library/README.md

 ### Who do I talk to if I have further questions?
 Who authored this library? ###

-The Dynarithmic TWAIN Library's principal developer is P. McKenzie (myself), and can be reached at [paulm@dynarithmic.com](mailto::paulm@dynarithmic.com).
+The Dynarithmic TWAIN Library's principal developer is Paul McKenzie, and can be reached at [paulm@dynarithmic.com](mailto::paulm@dynarithmic.com).

 My background is mostly in C and C++ programming, third-party library creation on Windows-based systems (some Linux also).